mesonbuild/meson/docs/markdown/Dependencies.md

 *New in 0.56.0* The `config-tool` and `system` methods.

-To define some of the the preprocessor symbols mentioned in the [curses autoconf documentation](http://git.savannah.gnu.org/gitweb/?p=autoconf-archive.git;a=blob_plain;f=m4/ax_with_curses.m4):
+To define some of the preprocessor symbols mentioned in the [curses autoconf documentation](http://git.savannah.gnu.org/gitweb/?p=autoconf-archive.git;a=blob_plain;f=m4/ax_with_curses.m4):

 ```meson